-At SGS, we are led by our purpose to enable a better, safer and more interconnected world.
-As a fundamental part of this, we commit to respecting human rights - not just an ethical obligation, but as an important part of our role in society.
+At SGS, we commit to respecting human rights - not just as an ethical obligation, but as an important part of our role in society.
 This report consolidates the principles, policies and initiatives that demonstrate our commitment to human rights.
 We aim to improve transparency to our stakeholders in everything we do, and to report on our progress around these efforts.

-Human rights report

-Governance Embedding human rights in our policies, principles and due diligence processes 229 230 Delivering on our human rights commitments 231 Fair labor practices Supply chain Data privacy 231 232 234 Additional progress reports 235
+Human rights report 197 Governance 198 Embedding human rights in our policies,principles and due diligence processes 199 Delivering on our human rights commitments 200